 In the past few decades, Brazil has experienced a significant increase in income inequality.
 Actually, according to the World Bank Report,20 Brazil has one of the most unbalanced income distributions of the world.
 Urbanisation along with rural migration and the rising income inequality have produced a geographical concentration of poverty, particularly in the metropolitan areas of the country.

 When hearing the word favela, most people would think about drug dealers and violence.
 Although it is true that favela they are home to several gangs and at times experience high volumes of violence what most people don’t know is that favelas are also home to some of the most creative, friendly and welcoming people you will ever meet.
 Take Vidigal for example.

-Vidigal is a community of nearly 30,000 inhabitants made up of northeasterners, afro-brazilians and foreigners.
+Vidigal is a community of nearly 30,000 inhabitants made up of northeasterners, afro-brazilians and foreigners, of which a large percentage are aged 18-24.
 It’s privileged location in the south zone of Rio between Leblon and São Conrado affords the community spectacular ocean views, easy access to the beach and a strong connection with nature including the famous Dois Irmãos mountain.
 The average income is roughly R$ 1200, nearly 20% above the minimum wage.
 That being said Vidigal still faces significant issues with regards to poor infrastructure, open air sewers and occasional police and gang violence.
 Nevertheless, Vidigal’s rich culture and energetic people provide for a energetic environment where you will never have to worry about being robbed or assaulted, where children still play in the streets and where everybody knows their neighbour.

 Everyone brings their own preconceptions to the favela, it’s impossible not to given their pervasive representation through narratives tied to violence, drugs, and social breakdown.
 Within a day in Vidigal those preconceptions start to dissipate…